While we were in New York, we made a visit to Aperture and came across the newly released book by Brian Ulrich, Is this great or what.

 Here is an Interview with Joerg Colberg on Conscientious Extended.

-I only mention Brians work now, because by coincidence Vanessa received an email from Stanley Wolukau-Wanambwa who edits the interesting website The Great Leap Sideways
+I only mention Brians work now, because by coincidence Vanessa received an email from Stanley Wolukau-Wanambwa who edits the interesting website The Great Leap Sideways.

 Stanley: